Updated June 24, 2021

-Habitats in farmed animal sanctuaries have a number of elements that are highly susceptible to fire, and ways that the risk of fire can be reduced:
+Living spaces in animal sanctuaries have a number of elements that are highly susceptible to fire, and ways that the risk of fire can be reduced:

 Heating Elements And Fans

-Many sanctuaries employ heating elements for residents who get too cold or have specific needs for their indoor habitats.
+Many sanctuaries employ heating elements for residents who get too cold or have specific needs for their indoor living spaces.
 These range from less safe devices such as heating lamps to more safe devices such as ceramic heating panels or in-floor radiant heating.
 Glass bulb heat lamps are especially dangerous and should be avoided.
 You should never use a device with an exposed heating element if possible.

 Regardless of which system your sanctuary uses, you can prevent fires with these devices by first ensuring that they are securely installed and cannot be knocked over, and regularly cleaning them of any dust, cobwebs or straw, both on and around the device.
 Some residents like to pile up bedding or sleep against them; this would present a serious risk with many devices.
 Regularly check all wiring to ensure that no resident or rodent has access to them.
 It’s unacceptable for residents to ever be able to nibble on electrical wiring or parts, which could quickly end their life in addition to starting a fire.
 Anything that has frayed wiring or is operating strangely must be taken out of commission and replaced or repaired immediately.